Creation of Foods

 DHA and EPA, high quantities of which are present in fish and shellfish, are unsaturated fatty acids that are expected to have a wide range of health benefits including helping to reduce dementia risk.
 The Ministry of Health, Labour and Welfare’s "Dietary Reference Intakes for Japanese" recommends daily intake of DHA and EPA.
 However, previously available DHA and EPA were markedly deteriorated by oxidation and the accompanying fishy odor made them difficult to ingest other than in capsule form.
 The Fuji Oil Group succeeded in developing stabilized DHA and EPA, suppressing oxidation and fishy odor using a new technology for stable admixture of anti-oxidant ingredients that were not readily soluble in oils and fats.
 The main raw material of our group’s stabilized DHA and EPA is derived from algae, enabling stable and sustainable supply.

-Using our Dispersion Technology of Refractory (DTR) manufacturing method, we developed a flavor-enhancing oil that brings out saltiness, sourness and piquancy with just a small amount of seasoning.
+Using our DTR Technology, we developed a flavor-enhancing oil that brings out saltiness, sourness and piquancy with just a small amount of seasoning.
 The oil helps to reduce sodium in processed foods, for which low sodium is desirable from the viewpoint of preventing lifestyle-related diseases, and expectations are high for food service applications in hospitals and facilities for the elderly as a cooking oil for sodium reduction.

 Products with low trans or non-trans fatty acid content